Wigtown Poetry Prizes

 Wigtown poetry prize logo featuring category titles; International, Gaelic.
 Scots.
 Alastair Reid Pamphlet prize and Dumfries and Galloway Fresh Voice Award.

-Founded in 2005, the Wigtown Poetry Prizes are some of the UK's best established writing competitions and a launchpad for many writers' careers.
+Founded in 2005, the Wigtown Poetry Prizes are some of the UK's best-established writing competitions and a launchpad for many writers' careers.
+The 2025 prizes mark 20 years of Wigtown Poetry Prizes and over £50,000 awarded to emerging and established poets.

 Runner-up: £200